 There are more than 3,000 children in Michigan waiting for their forever homes each year.

-The Michigan Adoption Resource Exchange (MARE) is a statewide information and referral service for families interested in adopting children from foster care, and for adoption workers looking for homes for these children.
-The MARE website provides a listing of children in Michigan waiting for adoption, and of Michigan families interested in adopting children with special needs and circumstances.
+The Michigan Adoption Resource Exchange (MARE) is a statewide information and referral service for families interested in adopting children from foster care, as well as for adoption workers seeking homes for children.
+The MARE website provides listings of children in Michigan who are waiting for adoption and of families interested in adopting children with special needs or unique circumstances.

 Adoption Navigators